 This was definitely a new I never would have attempted, or even known existed, without Ben.
 A car audio competition is something he's wanted to try ever since he started souping up his little blue Integra with a big booming stereo last year.
 So on Sunday, in the rain and snow, we went to one in Denver.
 My ears may still be ringing, but I did learn a lot - and earned some major brownie points with the husband, too.
+Car audio competitions are inspired by the extremely elaborate and expensive stereo systems people put into their cars (or trucks, or station wagons, or whatever).
+Bumping, as the kids call it, is all about getting the bass so loud it literally rattles the car and its passengers with each beat.
+Or, as Ben would explain, opens up all the tones of the song that would otherwise go unheard.

 As you may have guessed, competitions surrounding this hobby have to do with measuring how loud a stereo can get.
 This is done with a microphone, placed somewhere in the car, reading how many decibels are reached in 30 seconds.
 Depending on the number of sub woofers and how big they are, each car is put in various classes.
 At this show, there were about 30 people in 3 groups.
 Ben was in the two 12'' class.

-However, Ben's car was no competition for others there, including one van that was decked out with something like 4 sub woofers and a giant amplifier.
-It was so loud, in fact, that I got to demonstrate my first hair trick from its passenger's seat.
-This is when the music gets so booming, it blows your hair out and around your head.
-To really understand, watch the video below.
+However, Ben's car was no competition for others there, including one van that was decked out with something like 4 sub woofers and a

 In the end, Ben was awarded second place in his class.
 I also seemed to make an impression and was given the unofficial title of best hair trick.
 I thought the entire day would be one pounding headache, but I actually had a lot of fun.
 Despite the damage that may be coming for my ears, I plan to continue supporting Ben and his high-sounding hobby.